TWINGSISTER/LanschoolRunCommandExpander/README.md

 # LanschoolRunCommandExpander
-copy the exe and the joblist.txt  in the same student directory.
+Rename LanschoolRunCommand.exe to xxx.exe
-From lanschool run command for the exe.
+copy the xxx.exe and the xxx.txt  in the same student directory.
-A sequence of tasks are started on the student's maachines
+Then running xxx.exe. a sequence of tasks, one for each line in xxx.txt, is started on the student's maachines